The Perils of Pauline (1933 serial): Plot

 In "The Guns of Doom," the Hargraves party arrives in China, where the disk is in the Tsai Tsin temple.
 Civil war has broken out, and the city is under attack.
 Dr. Hargraves and Dodge go to the temple, followed by Fang and his gang of thugs.
 Pauline goes to warn her father he's being followed, but is attacked by Fang.
 She's rescued by Robert Warde (Robert "Tex" Allen), an American railroad engineer.
 As shells fall all around, Pauline and Warde go to the temple, where Pauline finds the disk.
 But only half the disk exists; a map shows where the other half may be found.
 Dr. Bashan kidnaps Pauline while Warde takes her wounded father to a hotel.
 Bashan takes the disk, but Pauline escapes.
 Bashan takes a ship to Sarawak, where the map shows the rest of the disk is located.
-The Hargraves party follows Bashan in "The Typhoon of Terror," narrowly escaping a government gunboat which fires on them.
+The Hargraves party follows Bashan in "The Typhoon of Terror," narrowly escaping a government gunboat that fires on them.
 Bashan's ship is caught in a hurricane, allowing the Hargraves' ship to catch up.
 The disk is retrieved, although Pauline is nearly washed overboard.
 Dr. Bashan is locked in a cabin.
-In "The Leopard Leaps," the Hargraves team arrive in Sarawak and travel upriver toward an ancient Egyptian temple.
+In "The Leopard Leaps," the Hargraves team arrives in Sarawak and travel upriver toward an ancient Egyptian temple.
 The ship's captain frees Dr. Bashan (having no reason to imprison him), and Bashan pursues the Hargaves in a faster ship.
 Bashan catches up to the Hargraves party at night, and Fang attempts to kill Pauline.
 But a prowling leopard attacks him and he is captured.
 Fang escapes into alligator-infested waters and is presumed dead—but again escapes to safety.
-Pauline and Warde discover the Egyptian temple and retrieve the other half of the disk in "Trapped By the Enemy."
+Pauline andtravels discover the Egyptian temple and retrieve the other half of the disk in "Trapped By the Enemy."
 On their way back to the professor in "The Flaming Tomb," they run into Tim Sullivan (Pat O'Malley), an old friend of Warde's who was building a railroad nearby some years ago but stayed behind to live with the natives.
 Dr. Bashan, accompanied by a band of evil natives, captures everyone but Warde (who is in the jungle with Sullivan, helping a wounded native) and seizes both halves of the disk.
 Pauline escapes, finds Warde, and rouses a tribe of good natives to help attack the village.
 Dr. Bashan flees.
 Pauline saves her father and Dodge from a burning native hut.
 The Hargraves group tries to fly out of the jungle in Sullivan's plane in "Pursued by Savages".
-The plane has engine trouble, and lands.
-Pauline goes exploring, and discovers Dr. Bashan (who has been traveling on foot) in the nearby jungle.
+The plane has engine trouble and lands.
+Pauline goes exploring and discovers Dr. Bashan (who has been traveling on foot) in the nearby jungle.
 Pauline steals the disk and tries to take it back to her father.
 But Prof. Hargraves and Dodge are seized by natives, who also pursue Pauline through the jungle.